Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Conclusions

-From this analysis we conclude that: \begin{enumerate} \item The existence of a hierarchy of star formation with at least three levels, corresponding in general to the complexes and supercomplexes detected by \cite{EfremovSitnik88}. \item Supercomplex A, the highest hierarchy level, is located in the immediate solar vicinity with a maximum diameter of 2.3 kpc.
+From this analysis we conclude that: \begin{enumerate} \item The existence of a hierarchy of star formation with at least three levels, corresponding in general to the complexes and supercomplexes detected by \citetalias{EfremovSitnik88}. \item Supercomplex A, the highest hierarchy level, is located in the immediate solar vicinity with a maximum diameter of 2.3 kpc.
 It contains most of the region's moving groups, and its origin and existence could be explained by dynamic traps associated with Galactic resonances. \item We observe three different behaviors in the structure of the maps $Z(X, \, Y)$ and $V_Z(X, \, Y)$: (i) at large scales, we notice a gradient of both variables with the $Y$ coordinate; (ii) the central region shows the largest deviations of $Z$ and $V_Z$, and a linear relationship between both variables; and (iii) superimposed on these features, we see peaks and valleys in both maps with varying (but low) amplitude and spatial scales between $1.
-3$ and $2.5$ kpc. \item The combined action of encounters with passing perturbers and the resonances generated by an asymmetric and non-stationary Galactic potential can explain, at least qualitatively, these observations. \item We consider that, on a short spatial scale, we are observing the effects of the last passage of the Sagittarius dwarf galaxy no more than 50 Ma ago. \item A magnetized gas disk favours the generation of the observed $Z$ vs $V_Z$ linear relationship \citep{Santillan1999, Franco2002}. \end{enumerate}
+3$ and $2.5$ kpc.

+\item The combined action of encounters with passing perturbers and the resonances generated by an asymmetric and non-stationary Galactic potential can explain, at least qualitatively, these observations. \item We consider that, on a short spatial scale, we are observing the effects of the last passage of the Sagittarius dwarf galaxy no more than 50 Ma ago. \end{enumerate}